 VLM technology is the most flexible as it can automatically adjust to inventory changes.
 The unit is built to handle everything from large to small units.
 The countertop where units show up are ergonomically designed at waist height for maximum productivity.
 Because you can custom design each tray, it’s very easy to maximize the space utilized by each item of inventory.

 Robot solutions for the most part come in 2 different standard formats, floor robots and robotic shuttles.
-Floor robots were invented with the idea of portable storage units delivering items to the picker.
+Floor robots, also known as collaborative robots, or “cobots” were invented with the idea of portable storage units delivering items to the picker.
 Once the item is picked from the robots storage, that robot will return to its original location to maximize space and speed.
 Robotic shuttles differ in the sense that they are built on rails, these robots are able to retrieve cases, totes or trays from the shelving along the built in rails.
 Both solutions are scalable as they allow for increased productivity with minimal structural investment as it is only required to increase the number of robots in order to increase production.

 Sounds like science fiction?
 Not quite!
 It’s only natural that logistic operations should evolve, just like the rest of the business cycle, in a word that is increasingly intelligent and automated.
 The real question at this point is whether your business is ready for Goods-to-Person, the future of warehousing, and how it stands to benefit from it.

 Automation technology is an enabler for all involved, including the warehouse worker.
 With automation, companies are providing their workforce with the means to get more volume/productivity out of their current workforce.
 Automation helps alleviate turnover and the personnel shortage, both notorious challenges in the warehousing industry.
 Training in an automated facility can take only two to three hours compared to two weeks in the previous model.
 Workers notice the hardships of the job are reduced, as they now are able to complete their tasks in a station instead of spending their day walking around a warehouse.